orestpaja/relational-database/world-cup-db/README.md

-# celestial-bodiesdb
+# world-cup-db
-A database of celestial bodies using PostgreSQL
+A database of World Cup using PostgreSQL
+A Bash script that enters information from World Cup games into PostgreSQL, then query the database for useful statistics.